sector-f/wallshuffle/README.md

 Currently only supports jpg and png, until I can find a complete list of filetypes supported by feh

 ####TODO
-- Add support for image names with spaces
 - Figure out which filetypes feh/Imlib2 actually supports